 |Module Leader||Professor Alison Brown|

 This module introduces students to the theory and practice of site planning and urban design for the development process.
-It develops students’ graphic, site appraisal, and design skills.
 The module explores key concepts, ideas and standards that shape approaches to site planning and design.
-It considers the position of design in the UK planning system and looks at mechanisms available to planners to influence design such as development plans policies, supplementary guidance and development briefs.
+It considers the status of design in the UK planning system and looks at mechanisms available to planners to influence design through development plans, supplementary guidance, development briefs or design codes.

-The module has a strong practical element: it develops site planning and urban design skills through practical exercises, builds an awareness of the 3-D environment, and develops presentation skills.
-Students will be asked to undertake a site analysis, and a housing site layout or appraisal for residential / mixed use development.
+The module has a strong practical element, developing students’ graphic, site appraisal, and design skills through practical exercises, in order to build an awareness of the 3-D environment, and develop presentation skills.
+Students will be asked to undertake a City Centre site analysis, and a housing site layout or appraisal for residential / mixed use development.

-This is a core module for MSc PPR, and an option for MSc IPD.
-For MScIPD, if the module is taken with CPT867 Designing Cities it constitutes the ‘Urban Design – International’ route; it can also be taken as an option on the ‘General’ MScIPD route.
+This is a core module for MSc SPD, and an option for MSc IPD.
+For MScIPD, if the module is taken with CPT867 Designing Cities it constitutes the ‘Urban Design – International’ route; it can also be taken as an option for MScIPD in combination with other modules.

-Site Planning, Design and Development is taught over two Semesters, using a mixture of lectures, specialist teaching, and revisions sessions (where students must take an active role in seeking guidance on work in progress; during each revision students will be seen in groups of 5-6 and each receiving short individual feedback on their work).
-This caters for the range of skills between MSc PPR full and part-time students taking the module and allows for scheduling of sessions in one day avoiding timetabling issues for part timers.
+Site Planning, Design and Development is taught over two Semesters, using a mixture of lectures, specialist teaching, and studio sessions.
+This caters for the range of skills between MSc SPD full and part-time students, and option students.

-Whilst studying this module, students will practice and develop skills 2D and 3D understanding of the built environment features, and reflective skills.
+Students will practice and develop a 2D and 3D understanding of the built environment, and reflective design approaches, developing skills in: